Tehran: Climate

-Tehran lies at the southern foot of the Alborz Mountains and the northern edge of the Iranian Central Plateau, giving the city a complex climate that combines mountainous influences, semi-arid plateau conditions, and localized micro-climates.
+Tehran lies at the southern foot of the Alborz Mountains and the northern edge of the Iranian Central Plateau, giving the city a complex climate.
 According to the Köppen climate classification system, the bulk of metropolitan Tehran is classified as a cold semi-arid (BSk), while lower elevation suburbs and plains (near Mehrābād Airport) verge on a hot semi-arid (BSh) classification.
-At the same time, the elevated northern districts (such as Shemiran) approach a Mediterranean climate (Csa) type climate in some interpretations.
+At the same time, the elevated northern districts (such as Shemiran) approach a Mediterranean climate (Csa) type.